FusionCodeKing/chat-app/README.md

 This is chat app with one to one messaging created with Angular 2 + firebase.

 ## Demo
-demo is available on https://chat-5f67d.firebaseapp.com/
+Demo is available on https://chat-5f67d.firebaseapp.com/

 ## Installation